kicaj29/aws/Databases/readme.md

 * Pay as you go based on the instances provisioned
 * Has a SQL interface for performing the queries
 * BI tools such as AWS Quicksight or Tableau integrate with it
+* It is highly available: customers can now improve availability of Redshift by running their data warehouse in a multi-AZ deployment

 # Amazon EMR